hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 whitelists.
 Using onchain permissioning enables all nodes to read the whitelists from a single source, the blockchain.

 !!! note

+    The permissioning smart contracts and Permissioning Management Dapp are a separate product to Hyperledger Besu, located in the [PegaSysEng/permissioning-smart-contracts] repository.

-    The permissioning smart contracts and Permissioning Management Dapp are a separate product to Hyperledger Besu and are provided in the [PegaSysEng/permissioning-smart-contracts](https://github.com/PegaSysEng/permissioning-smart-contracts) repository.
+    The permissioning smart contracts and Permissioning Management Dapp are a separate product to Hyperledger Besu, located in the [PegaSysEng/permissioning-smart-contracts] repository.
     Custom smart contracts and dapps can be implemented to work with onchain permissioning.

-    The permissioning smart contracts and Permissioning Management Dapp are a separate product to Hyperledger Besu, located in the [PegaSysEng/permissioning-smart-contracts] repository.

-The permissioning smart contracts provided in the [PegaSysEng/permissioning-smart-contracts](https://github.com/PegaSysEng/permissioning-smart-contracts) repository are:

 ## Permissioning contracts